-This pilot aims to recruit 4-5 large industrial customers with the goal of installing a new EMIS system and deploying associated energy efficiency recommendations over a two-year period.
+This pilot aims to recruit 4-5 large industrial customers with the goal of installing a new EMIS and deploying associated energy efficiency recommendations over a two-year period.
 In the first year, the pilot team will focus on developing and implementing a unique EMIS at each pilot site.
 In the second year, they will focus on helping each participant use the EMIS to achieve energy savings.

-Recruitment has begun, with one facility currently participating.
-The team is looking to recruit 3-4 more sites as COVID-19 restrictions begin to be lifted.
+Recruitment has begun, with one facility currently participating and more two sites in active discussions with the project team.
+The team is looking to recruit one to two more sites as COVID-19 restrictions begin to be lifted.